 DNV has compared the main input parameters used in the financial analyses with the data reported for other similar projects recovering methane in animal manure management systems in Brazil (investment costs, applicable electricity tariff and operation and maintenance costs (O&M)) /35/.
-The assumed investment for the electric generator and the price of electricity saved was verified by comparing the values with similar 40 kW electric generator as BRL 128 560 is according to the budget provided by the project participant and the electricity price as BRL 209.33/MWh was further cross-checked with rural price of electricity in central region of Brazil /27/.
+The assumed investment for the electric generator and the price of electricity saved was verified by comparing the values with similar 40kW electric generator as BRL 129 560 is according to the budget provided by the project participant and the electricity price as BRL 209.33/MWh was further cross-checked with rural price of electricity in center region of Brazil, where the project will be implemented /27/.
 In addition to this, based on sectoral competence, DNV confirms that the input parameters used in the financial analysis are reasonable and adequately represent the economic situation of the project /5/.